jagan-lakshmipathy/aks-kf-top-distrib-training/README.md

     bash> az acr login --name <name-of-acr>
 ```

-### 7. Create Workload Images
+### 7. Create Workload Image Locally
 Let's create a docker images that we would like to run as a GPU workload.
-Browse the repo code and familarize yourself with the dockerfiles and the python files they refer.
-Note the --platform directive below that enables to generate a AMD64 based image as I was running the following command in Apple Silicon host.
-We will try a
+This repo contains a dockerfile named Dockerfile.ce.
+At line # 1, this docker file pulls a PyTorch container base image from NVIDIA.
+Tag 24.07-py3 is the latest available at the time of this writing.
+This container image contains the complete source of the version of PyTorch in /opt/pytorch.
+It is a prebuild and installed in the default environment (/usr/local/lib/python3.10/dist-packages/torch).
+This container also includes the following pacakges: (a) Pyton 3.10, (b) CUDA, (c) NCCL backend, (d) JupyterLab and beyond.
+Please look at this link for more details [here](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-24-07.html).
+This docker file also copies mnist_entropy.py from current directory to working directory.
+The mnist_entropy.py is the python training workload we will distribute to demonstrate the distribution.
+In the end we have a entrypoint which we overwrite when we execute it through training operator.
+So, we can safely ingore.
+When run the following command to create a pytorch-mnist-ce-distributed image to a local docker registry.

 ```
-    bash> docker build  --platform="linux/amd64"  -t <your-tag-name:latest> .
+    bash> docker build  --platform="linux/amd64"  -t pytorch-mnist-ce-distributed:1.0 .
 ```
+### 8. Python Training Workload
+Feel free to browse mnist_entropy.py provided in this repol.
+This is a simple CNN we train to classify the CIFAR10 dataset.
+While this is a standard CNN code, the following are some points that are pertinent to training distribution.
+This code will be deployed in AKS using the manifest pytorch_job_nccl_entropy.yaml.
+We will go over this manifest in detail later here.
+This manifest uses the PyTorchJob CRD defined as a part of Kubeflow Training Operator.
+This CRD leverages the torchrun under the hood.
+The torchrun tool sets the required envornment variables (e.g. RANK, WORLD_SIZE, etc.) and runs the workload as specified in the manifests (see section below for detail).
+Our manifests, basically creates a master and two workers and these workloads will run on nodes that are tainted with key and value as "sku" and "gpu" respectively.

+### 7. Tag and push this image to ACR
+Let's create a docker i